-Film and media have profound impacts on how we view the world and ourselves.
+Film and media are ever-present in our world today in various formats, whether in film theaters, on television screens, on handheld devices, or online.
 Film and Media Studies explores the theory, criticism and history of motion pictures and of continually evolving media platforms that shape and influence our everyday lives.

 The Film and Media Studies Department at Santa Barbara City College offers a wide variety of courses designed for film majors and interested non-majors who wish to enhance their knowledge and appreciation of film and media as part of their undergraduate education.
 Students are exposed to a vast array of films from the classic to the contemporary, including both American and international works.